VysotskiVadim/VysotskiVadim.blog/_drafts/slow-unit-tests-part-1-objects-mocking.markdown

 ---
 layout: post
-title: "Slow unit tests.
-Objects mocking."
+title: "Slow unit tests: objects mocking."
 date: 2022-03-14 12:00:00 +0300
 image: /assets/slow-down.jpg
 description: "What does make unit tests slow?
 Is it objects mocking?"
 postImage:
   src: slow-down
   alt: A slow down sign
-linkToGithubText: "See the full file on github."
+linkToGithubText: "See the full file on the Github."
 ---
 ## Intro